Artist's Notes

 Display and Signature

+During my art making process, I consistently rotate the canvas before me.
+This allows me to better resolve a challenging composition and it frees me to continue to explore and maintain a fresh approach throughout.
 Due to the abstract nature of my work and the manner in which I paint, several of my paintings provide the patron with alternative ways of displaying.
 In a small way this allows for a collaboration between artist and patron.
 By rotating the composition, the emotive qualities and subtle narrative of the work shift slightly.
-It is also for these reasons that I sign my abstract paintings on the back of each work.
+It is also for these reasons that I sign my paintings on the back of each work.

 When investing in fine art, the patron should understand that they will be able to hand that work of art down for many generations to follow.
 One can be assured that the pigments and substrates I use are archival, light safe, and of museum quality.